Student Conduct and Civility

 The Student or Student organization will be afforded the right to respond by declaring guilty, not guilty, or guilty with mitigating circumstances, and will be given an opportunity to present matters that the Student or Student organization would like the Hearing Officer to consider.
 An accused Student does not have the right to representation, or to use any recording device, at a Disciplinary Hearing.

 Following the Disciplinary Hearing, the Hearing Officer will take one of the actions described on this page in Section VI: Sanctions.
-Unless the Hearing Officer dismisses the charges, the accused Student or Student organization has the right to request an Appeal within five working days following receipt of the written decision of the Hearing Officer by sending a written request for an Appeal to the Dean of Student Life and Service-Learning.
+Unless the Hearing Officer dismisses the charges, the accused Student or Student organization has the right to request an Appeal within five working days following receipt of the written decision of the Hearing Officer by sending a written request for an Appeal to the Vice President for Student Affairs.
 The failure of the accused Student or Student organization to request an Appeal constitutes a waiver of an Appeal Hearing, in which case the decision of the Disciplinary Hearing Officer shall be final.

 3. Appeal Hearing

-The Dean of Student Life and Service-Learning or their Designee shall serve as the Appeal Hearing Officer.
+The Vice President for Student Affairs or their Designee shall serve as the Appeal Hearing Officer.
 The Appeal Hearing Officer shill advise the accused Student or Student organization, in writing, of the date, time, and location of the Appeal Hearing and of the nature of the complaint.

 The following rules and guidelines apply to an Appeal Hearing: